Overview

 -u "<client_id>:<client_secret>" \

--d "code=TSjqiZCdJwGyytGjz2GzziPfHTJ6z2&grant_type=authorization_code&redirect_uri=http://localhost:8080/testclient/callback"
+-d "code=TSjqiZCdJwGyytGjz2GzziPfHTJ6z2&grant_type=authorization_code&redirect_uri=http://localhost:8080/testclient/callback&code_verifier=zlGzSLRQz6HrTpd3TvEraYoVPW2cknzu4tUk6wHaPFw"

 Token response